 You want things?

-There were almost 400 exhibitors at the event, selling everything from Assassin Creed tumblers to Zelda replica swords.
+Almost 400 exhibitors had stands at the event, selling everything from Assassin Creed tumblers to Zelda replica swords.
 I got my sister a long-searched-for model of the NCC-1701 USS Enterprise, and held tightly to my wallet as the notes inside begged to be exchanged for Andúril, the sword wielded by Aragorn in the final film in the Lord of the Rings trilogy.

 One huge hall housed the more commercial exhibitors, while another featured artists, artisans, comics and their creators.
 I wish I’d had more opportunity to explore them all.
 If only there was a way to travel back in time and take in all the displays and performances I missed…